 About New Harmony High

-Last fall a team of dedicated educators and dreamers entering a competition seeking completely new and innovative designs for high school education.
+In the fall of 2016, a team of dedicated educators and dreamers entering a competition seeking completely new and innovative designs for high school education.
 Our team’s vision: to merge student-centered learning with the fundamental environmental and economic challenges facing south Louisiana.
-The competition, known as XQ: Super School Project, selected New Harmony High, among more than 700 entries, as a winner.
+The competition, known as XQ: The Super School Project, selected New Harmony High, among more than 700 entries, as a winner.
 Thanks to this award, New Harmony High will be opening to Louisiana students in the Fall of 2018!

 XQ: The Super School Project launched in September 2015 as an open call to rethink and design the next American high school.
 Thousands of School Builders, and tens of thousands of supporters from towns and cities across all 50 states have united to take on this important work.
 Teams of students, teachers, parents, community leaders and many more came together to conceptualize innovative models for 21st century learning.